 - Heat packets.
 A lot of people love them, but you can make them a thing of your past with a glove or mitten that has a better design.

-- Very expensive heated gloves ($399).
+- Very expensive heated gloves ($400).
 A properly designed warm glove/mitten makes these unnecessary and saves you a lot of money.
 Batteries run out of juice at the worst times.

 - Gloves that are too small and/or rigid.
 You want the glove to break in and fit properly.